Macron ex-security aide: Diplomatic passports given back

-PARIS (AP) — French President Emmanuel Macron’s former security aide, at the heart of a damaging political scandal, has told a Senate commission that he turned in his two diplomatic passports after being fired last summer but they were returned to him two months later.
+PARIS (AP) — French President Emmanuel Macron’s former security aide, at the heart of a damaging political scandal, told a Senate commission Monday that he turned in his two diplomatic passports after being fired last summer but they were returned to him two months later.

-Alexandre Benalla said Monday that the passports were returned to him in October “by a salaried person at the Elysee.”
+Alexandre Benalla said the passports were returned to him in October “by a salaried person at the Elysee.”

-He didn’t name the person, saying only that the still-active passports were handed to him in a street, and he used them 23 times.
+He didn’t name the person, saying only that the still-active passports were handed to him in a street, and he used them 23 times — including on a December trip to Chad less than two weeks before Macron visited the west African country to visit French troops.

-The commission is probing what authorities have described as state “disfunction,” surrounding the mysterious role of the one-time aide.
+Benalla said he was on a visit with a private company as he tries to find new work after being formally fired in August as a security aide at the French presidential palace for alleged violence against protesters at a May Day protest.
+He was accompanying police as an observer.

 Most Read Nation & World Stories